expo/expo/docs/pages/versions/unversioned/sdk/firebase-recaptcha.md

 - **firebaseConfig (IFirebaseOptions)** -- Firebase web configuration.
 - **firebaseVersion (string)** -- Optional version of the Firebase JavaScript SDK to load in the web-view.
 You can use this to load a custom or newer version.
 For example `version="7.9.0"`.
-- **invisible (boolean)** -- Attempts to verify without showing the reCAPTCHA workflow.
-The default is `false`. (google terms apply, you can use `FirebaseRecaptchaBanner` to show te Google terms & policy).
+- **attemptInvisibleVerification (boolean)** -- Attempts to verify without showing the reCAPTCHA workflow.
+The default is `false`.
+(Google terms apply - use `FirebaseRecaptchaBanner` to show te Google terms & policy).
 - **appVerificationDisabledForTesting (boolean)** -- When set, disables app verification for the purpose of testing phone authentication.
 When this prop is `true`, a mock reCAPTCHA is rendered.
 This is useful for manual testing during development or for automated integration tests.
 See [Firebase Phone Auth](https://firebase.google.com/docs/auth/web/phone-auth#integration-testing) for more info.
 - **title (string)** -- Title that is displayed on the top of the modal.
 The default is "reCAPTCHA".
 - **cancelLabel (string)** -- Label of the cancel button.